Friday, February 8, 2019

 Chickasaw society was, is matrilineal, which makes sense in a culture where the men are away much of the time hunting or at war, at risk of losing their lives.
 Lineage made a difference, and clan (family) membership was important.
 There were certain clans from which leaders were taken.
 Clans were thought to have characteristics, such as bravery, wisdom, or hunting ability.

 At the same time tribal identity appears to have trumped lineage, or even race!
 The Chickasaws experienced intermarriage from an early time, especially with Scotch traders and missionaries and these men were adopted by the tribe.
 For this reason the Chickasaws were better able to negotiate with the government in their treaties.
-The mixed blood members understood English, and also they understood the the white man’s thinking, for instance on the issue of land ownership.
+The mixed blood members understood English, and also they understood the the white man’s way of thinking, for instance on the issue of land ownership.

 Early in Chickasaw history the Natchez Indian Tribe was decimated by the Spanish and the remnants were adopted by the Chickasaws.